qgis/QGIS-UC-Website/content/attending.md

 see the [schedule](/schedule).

-There is an option to stay an additional day and attend some longer workshops on the **Workshop & Onboarding Day** on the 4th of June, which is also the first day of the Contributor Meeting.
+There is an option to stay an additional day and attend some longer workshops on the **Workshop & Onboarding Day** on the 7th of October, which is also the first day of the Contributor Meeting.

 ## Code of Conduct